vcs-python/libvcs/docs/contributing/workflow.md

 ### ruff

-The project uses [ruff] to handles formatting, sorting imports and linting.
+The project uses [ruff] to handle formatting, sorting imports and linting.

 ````{tab} Command